-In last week’s blog post, a highlighted 3 proven-to-succeed content marketing strategies for nonprofits.
-Finishing the second half of this 2-part series, I’ll introduce 3 more techniques dipping into some unique alternatives for producing and marketing content for your nonprofit website.
-Before we jump into those, let’s recap what was discussed in last week’s post.
+In last week’s blog post, I highlighted 3 proven-to-succeed content marketing strategies for nonprofits.
+Finishing the second half of this two-part series, I’ll introduce 3 more techniques dipping into some unique alternatives for producing and marketing content for your nonprofit website.

 1. The Fundamentals

-Establish a content marketing strategy for all modes of communication including your nonprofit website, it’s social media platforms, newsletter, etc. For each outlet, you’ll need a different content strategy.
+Establish a marketing strategy for all modes of communication including your nonprofit website, your social media profiles, newsletter, etc. For each outlet, you’ll need a different content strategy.

 2. Target Audience

 As a nonprofit, it may seem redundant to stress understanding your target audience since you probably interact with supporters on a regular basis.
-However, getting to know them is only half the process, you then have to create content that they, and other potential supporters, want to read.
-Grabbing their attention is only half the battle, you also have to maintain it.
+However, getting to know them is only half the process; you also have to create content that they, and other potential supporters, want to read.
+Grabbing their attention is only half the battle.
+You also have to sustain it.

 Every component of your nonprofit’s online presence is an opportunity to compel people to do something.
 Actionable language should naturally fit into the content you write.